lukaszbezlada/Astronomical-Objects/README.md

 Step 3.
 Download project and run it in IDE

 Step 4.
-Website will be by default at http://localhost:8080/
+Website will be by default at http://localhost:8080/ and API http://localhost:8080/api

 ## Features
 List of features ready and TODOs for future development